raspberrypi/documentation/hardware/display/troubleshooting.md

 And then navigating to "Advanced Options -> Overscan" and picking "Disable."

-### My touchscreen isn't aligned correctly, my taps are slightly out!
+### My touchscreen isn't aligned correctly: my taps are slightly out!

 This is probably also a side-effect of overscan being enabled, try the solution above.